 MEET THE TEAM

-Rachael Ferguson is the Assistant Director of the Air Force Marathon organization.
+Rachael Ferguson is the Director of the Air Force Marathon organization.
 Rachael oversees much of the contracting process and handles the emergency management of the event as well as working closely with the logistics coordinator on the execution of the moving pieces.

 Rachael began working with the Air Force Marathon in 2014 as the office administrator and has worked her way through being the Events Manager for a year and a half to now being the Assistant Director.
 She received a Race Director Certification through Road Runners Club of America in 2013 and enjoys running the half marathon distance for pleasure, not speed.